alex-antonison/blog-archive/_posts/2019-03-09-ethical-use-of-algorithms-with-data.md

 ---
 toc: true
 layout: post
-description: The importance of ethics in the world of data science
+description: The importance of ethics in the world of data science.
-categories: [markdown]
+categories: [ethics]
 title: Ethical use of algorithms with data
 ---
 # Ethical use of algorithms with data